NFTMozaic/create-nft-app/README.md

 Unique SDK provides a convenient and lightweight way to interact with Substrate-based blockchains.
 It consists of two components:

 - HTTP proxy server: establishes a connection with the blockchain node and provides an HTTP interface.
 To use an HTTP proxy, you can use [publicly available endpoints](https://docs.unique.network/reference/sdk-endpoints.html) or run your local version.
-For this workshop, we prepared a docker configuration that provides your local proxy server connected to [the local blockchain](#the-asset-hub-node).
+We prepared a docker configuration that provides your local proxy server connected to [the local blockchain](#the-asset-hub-node).
 - Thin client: you can send requests to an HTTP proxy directly using your favorite HTTP framework.
 However, the easiest way is to use the `@unique-nft/sdk` package, which provides an easy-to-use way to send requests to an HTTP proxy server using TypeScript.

 ### Running local Asset Hub node & SDK